gwiam/awt_atoyom/porting_minimum_level_prefabs.md

 - most things are scripts and they all broke
 - even the canvas element broke, though godot has a similar canvas system
 - Godot doesn't have built in effects like chromatic abberation
+- StaticBody3D doesn't have a signal for collision either...

 # Solutions: